levatas-agency/engineering/roles-responsibilities.md

 * Collaborate with other team members to design and implement features.
 * Get familiar with Levatas processes, tools, and standards.

+__Core Competencies__
+* Naturally curious and a lifelong learner
+* Continually brings fresh ideas to the table
+* Strong organizational skills
+* Good grasping power and attention to detail
+* Entrepreneurship, intrinsic motivation to create something
+* Strong experimentation skills

 ## Software Engineer II
 3+ years of experience | 70% Executing - 30% Learning